-&lt;sup>5 National Planning Policy Framework (NPPF).
+5 National Planning Policy Framework (NPPF).
 (2019). para.
 35.

-- preparation of the plan and details of this are set out within the supporting papers and Habitats Regulations Report.
-It is considered that the plan does not negatively affect these matters. - 1.18 Planning for strategic infrastructure, particularly for highways, is an important consideration, including for the Sites DPD, and the Council continues to work with West Sussex County Council as Highways Authority, Highways England, and other stakeholders.
+and Habitats Regulations Assessment Report.6 It is considered that the plan does not negatively affect these matters.

+1.18 Planning for strategic infrastructure, particularly for highways, is an important consideration, including for the Sites DPD, and the Council continues to work with West Sussex County Council as Highways Authority, Highways England, and other stakeholders.
 This matter is discussed in more detail in Section 3 of this document.